 Remember that this will likely be your new hire’s first time making their voice heard within the company, so how you execute these surveys and what you do with the feedback will further contribute to their positive new hire experience.

 Set Yourself Up for New Hire Success with 4 Corner Resources

 A bad hire costs a lot of money—up to 30% of the employee’s first-year salary, according to some estimates.
 Add to that the lost time spent on recruiting and onboarding and you have a recipe for ballooning expenses and stretched-thin hiring staff.

-Make the right hire the first time with help from the staffing experts at 4 Corner Resources.
+Make the right hire the first time with help from the remote staffing experts at 4 Corner Resources.
 Our team excels at identifying candidates with the right mix of technical expertise and personality fit to succeed in your organization for the long haul.
-Clients that work with us to source and hire talent see lower long-term hiring costs, stronger retention and more productive new employees.
+Clients that work with us to source and hire talent see lower long-term hiring costs, stronger retention, and more productive new employees.